DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownBox/1 Configuration/acceptCustomValue.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget allows a user to enter a custom value.
+Specifies whether the UI component allows a user to enter a custom value.

 ---